DTJF/libpruio/src/doc/_4_examples.md

 ~~~
   First, all header pin configurations are shown.
 Then the registers of
   the GPIO subsystems (0 to 3) get listed, followed by the ADC
-  subsystem registers and the registers of the PWMSS subsystems (0 to
+  subsystem registers, the registers of the PWMSS subsystems (0 to 2)
-  2).
-It's the context of the xyzSet strctures (BallSet, GpioSet,
+  and the TIMER subsystems (4 to 7).
+It's the context of the structures
-  AdcSet and PwmssSet).
-The code may be helpful for debugging in your
+  named `???Set` (ie. BallSet, GpioSet, AdcSet, PwmssSet and TimerSet).
-  projects.
+  The output may be helpful for debugging purposes in your projects.

 \Item{Source Code}